Israel's Interacting Technology to upgrade Real Madrid mobile app

 Real Madrid’s app was launched in May and offers fans premium content, match summaries, interviews and delayed games.

-It said that through the app, the club seeks to add various types of online games and develop communication and interaction between fans, which would contribute to its monetization.
+It said that through the app, the club seeks to add various types of online games and develop communication and interaction between fans, which would contribute to its monetisation.
 These features would be available in 2016.
+(Reporting by Steven Scheer)